Sons of the Desert Fezzes

-For those that want to wear the fez but don't want to join a tent or can't participate in a group order, we will be offering the design as an annual limited-run featured Fez of the Week like we do with our Marx Brothers inspired Freedonian Fez available in late December.
+For those that want to wear the fez but don't want to join a tent or can't participate in a group order, we will be offering the design as an annual limited-run featured Fez of the Week, like we do with our Marx Brothers inspired Freedonian Fez that is available every year in late December.

 The Sons of the Desert Fez was available as a Fez of the Week June 7 2019 and extended until June 16 for Stan Laurel's birthday.
 This was also the debut of the Silver Screen edition.

 If you want to be notified when the next time the Sons of the Desert fez is available for open orders, be sure to sign up for our Newsletter.

 If your Tent is interested in placing a group order feel free to contact us anytime.

 Our Sons of the Desert fez, officially approved by the Sons of the Desert organization!The design is Jason's artistic look at bringing the 1933 design into the 1940's... and beyond.
 So, grab your fez and sash, watch out for any wallets on the floor, and enjoy the show!

 "...
 And no one has ever broken this Oath!"
 These words ring out as Stan and Ollie finish their meeting at the Oasis of the Sons of the Desert - an oath that soon leads the duo to hi-jinks and mischief.
 The Laurel and Hardy 1933 feature film Sons of the Desert is still funny today and rings its truthful message to us all - if you see the news that you were supposed to be on a sinking ship - read the rest of the article!!!